aaposyvanen/emodim/README.md

 # Emodim

-This repository contains the backend components for Emodim project.
+This repository contains the components for Emodim project.

-Frontend components can be found in [this repo](https://github.com/JokkeT/emodim-front).
+The frontend components are done by [Tomi](https://github.com/JokkeT).

 ## Setting up the Docker environment